1992: The COVE System–COre/Veneer/Epoxy

 2010: Woody Brown (1912-2008) — father of the modern catamaran

 Although cruising catamarans have really taken off in the last 10 years, Hawaiians have always known about the benefits of the “double canoe.”
-Legendary surfer and former glider pilot Woody Brown was. inspired by outrigger canoes he saw in the … Continue reading
+Legendary surfer and former glider pilot Woody Brown was. inspired by outrigger canoes he saw in the South Pacific after World War II.
+Using aeronautical engineering and lightweight plywood construction.
+It was… Continue reading 2010: Woody Brown (1912-2008) — father of the modern catamaran

 2011: “Around the Americas” Voyage Comes full Circle